-Domina will be taking us back to some very dangerous times in Ancient Rome, but we’re used to TV dramas about Roman times being all about the male soldiers, emperors and generals.
-Now Sky Atlantic's new historical drama series Domina currently on Sky Atlantic adn Sky Box Sets, and coming to EPIX, shows a different side to Ancient Rome by portraying the classical civilisation from the perspective of its important women.
+Domina takes us back to some very dangerous times in Ancient Rome, but we’re used to TV dramas about the Roman era being all about the male soldiers, emperors and generals.
+Now new historical drama series Domina currently on Sky Atlantic adn Sky Box Sets, and coming to EPIX, shows a different side to Ancient Rome by portraying the classical civilisation from the perspective of its important women.

-From the team behind Arctic thriller Fortitude, the 10-part family saga will follow the life and extraordinary rise of Livia Drusilla, who became the wife of emperor Gauis (aka Caesar Augustus) and the mother of the emperor Tiberius, who overcame adversity to become one of the ancient world’s most powerful women.
+From the team behind Arctic thriller Fortitude, the eight-part family saga Domina follows the life and extraordinary rise of Livia Drusilla, who became the wife of emperor Gauis (aka Caesar Augustus) and the mother of the eventual emperor Tiberius.
+She overcame adversity to become one of the ancient world’s most powerful women.
 Filmed in Rome's historic Cinecitta Studios and grounded in historical accuracy, the Domina cast includes Kasia Smutniak, Isabella Rossellini, Matthew McNulty, Ben Batt and Game of Thrones star Liam Cunningham (see below for our guide to their characters).

 Domina follows Livia Drusilla, a naïve young girl, whose world crumbles in the wake of Julius Caesar’s assassination and a devastating civil war.
 But using plenty of intrigue she eventually becomes Rome's empress by conniving to marry Gauis, (who became emperor Augustus).
 She then ends up navigating her way through a brutal male-dominated society by means of conspiracy, seduction and murder to become Rome’s most powerful and influential empress and to secure power for her son, Tiberius.

-Who is Kasia Smutniak and what’s her role in Domina?
+Kasia Smutniak on her role as Livia Drusilla in Domina...

-"I’m thrilled to be playing such a complex character as Livia Drusilla," says Kasia.
-"As a frontrunner in defending women's rights, she was a tough woman who was both feared and cherished and was strong enough to seal the fate of the Roman Empire."
+"I’m thrilled to be playing such a complex character as Livia Drusilla in Domina," says Kasia.
+"As a frontrunner in defending women's rights, she was a tough woman who was both feared and cherished and was strong enough to seal the fate of the Roman Empire.